asumagic/ntl/ntl.md

 #### Instructions

-An instruction is defined by writing its name, followed by a space and an argument list, if required.
-Arguments in the argument list are separated by a comma `,`.
+An instruction is defined by writing its mnemonic, followed by a space and an operand list, if required.
+Operands in the operand list are separated by whitespace characters.
+Operands can be an immediate value or a register name.
 For example:

-`mov racc, r0`
+`mov racc r0`

 This is read as a `mov` instruction, with the `racc` register as the first operand and `r0` as the second operand.
-When the amount of arguments in the argument list does not match to what the instruction expects, an error occurs.
+When the amount of arguments in the operand list does not match to what the instruction expects, an error occurs.

-Both newlines and semicolons `;` may separate instructions.
-In this case:

-    mov racc, r0
-    mov racc, r1

-is interpreted the same way as

-    mov racc, r0; mov racc, r1

-Empty instructions are ignored, so `;;;;` is not a syntax error and will emit _nothing_ (not the `nop` instruction either).
+Newlines separate instructions.

+#### Immediates

+Immediate values can represent any value.
+Those can be determined directly at compile-time.

+Labels will expand into an offset value in the program.
+Integral values will expand appropriately in the program as required.
+Those can be written in decimal (`1234`), hexadecimal (`0x` prefixed - `0xBEEF`) or binary (`0b` prefixed - `0b1100`).

 #### Comments